-Directors Representing Main Shareholders : as of December 31, 2014 the Company has 2 directors who represent the main shareholders, 1 director is representatives from Mr. Taweechat Jurangkool.
+Directors Representing Main Shareholders: as of December 31, 2016 the Company does not have directors that represent major shareholders.

 Recruitment of Managing Director and Executives

 For the position of Managing Director, the Recruitment and Remuneration Committees will select the best suitable candidate whose knowledge, ability, experience, and understanding of the book business are essential.
 Moreover, the candidate must manage to achieve objective or the Board of Directors pre-determined goal, whereby the Recruitment and Remuneration Committees will propose to the Board of Directors for appointment.